 “Charters was perfect for Mum and Dad’s requirements.
-Everything they needed is here, from social events, having a small shop, access to carers and the local doctor visits every week, which is very reassuring.
+Everything they needed is here, from social events, having a small shop and access to carers, which is very reassuring.
 They both missed the garden but being able to look out of their window and take in the beautiful grounds is wonderful.
 It’s such a pretty location, we couldn’t ask for more.
 The gardeners here do a wonderful job”

 John and Peggy bought a two-bedroom apartment in Phase 2 of the development off plan.
 On their first visit to the village, the apartment block was part built and both John and Louise, along with her husband Andrew, came to visit the site a few times to check on the build progress.
 John put their house on the market in the November and were moved in by the following May.